... and you'll find the latest links to newspaper and web site reports

 yards and play with a soft ball then that would still apply.
 It just

-wouldn't be cricket in the full sense of the word.
+wouldn't be cricket in the real sense of the word.

 But let's hand out credit where it is due.
 The Australians batted